EARnagram/lessons/sec2/bootstrap/bootstrap_uncle_derry/uncle_derry_bootstrap.md

 Bootstrap is a CSS/JS Framework.
 It makes styling a breeze!

 Bootstrap easily and efficiently scales your websites and applications with a single code base, from phones to tablets to desktops with CSS media queries.

 With Bootstrap, you get extensive and beautiful documentation for common HTML elements, dozens of custom HTML and CSS components, and awesome jQuery plugins.

 Bootstrap ships with vanilla CSS, but its source code utilizes the two most popular CSS preprocessors, Less and Sass.
 Quickly get started with precompiled CSS or build on the source.

+> CFU: Describe an CSS Framework in a Tweet.

 ## Installing Bootstrap

-I've added a markdown for [How to Add Twitter Bootstrap to Your Rails App](https://github.com/ga-students/WDI_DTLA_6/blob/master/resources/cheatsheets/bootstrap_cheatsheet.md) to Github and included it in `WDI_DTLA_6/resources/cheatsheets` (in your repos).
+I've added a markdown for [How to Add Twitter Bootstrap to Your Rails App](https://github.com/ga-students/WDI_DTLA_8/blob/master/resources/cheatsheets/bootstrap_cheatsheet.md) to Github and included it in `WDI_DTLA_8/resources/cheatsheets` (in your repos).

 But for this lesson, we'll just be using a good ol' CDN.